weimeilin79/rpg-rag/instructions/module-one/03-event_driven.md

 By leveraging this data integration pipeline, organizations can efficiently handle different models and services, ensuring that each event is processed by the right component.
 This approach not only enhances scalability and flexibility but also enables the system to adapt to changing requirements and handle complex event-driven scenarios effectively.

+### Add Topics in Redpanda Serverless Platform
+-  Open the Redpanda Serverless platform in your web browser.
+- Navigate to the "Topics" section.
+- Click on the "Create Topic" button.
+- Enter "npc-request" as the topic name and click "Create".
+- Verify the topic have been successfully created.

 ### Upload Redpanda Connect Binary to S3
 **Redpanda Connect** is a powerful data integration tool that enables seamless data processing and routing in event-driven architectures.
 With Redpanda Connect, you can easily handle different models and services, ensuring that each event is processed by the right component.